 \section{Abstract}

-In this paper, we propose \algname{}, a novel approach towards more appropriate semantic grasping.
-We use foundation models to provide the robot with a deeper understanding of the objects, the right place to grasp an object, or even the parts to avoid.
-This allows our robot to grasp and utilize objects in a more meaningful and safe manner.
-We leverage the combination of a Large Language Model, a Vision Language Model, and a traditional grasp planner to generate grasps demonstrating a deeper semantic understanding of the objects.
-We first prompt the Large Language Model about which object part is appropriate for grasping.
-Next, the Vision Language Model identifies the corresponding part in the object image.
-Finally, we generate grasp proposals in the region proposed by the Vision Language Model.
-Building on foundation models provides us with a zero-shot grasp method that can handle a wide range of objects without the need for further training or fine-tuning.
-We evaluated our method in real-world experiments on a custom object data set.
-We present the results of a survey that asks the participants to choose an object part appropriate for grasping.
+In this paper, we propose \algname{}, a novel approach towards more appropriate semantic grasping and placing.
+We leverage foundation models to equip the robot with a semantic understanding of object geometry, enabling it to identify the right place to grasp, which parts to avoid, and the natural pose for placement.
+This is an important contribution to grasping and utilizing objects in a more meaningful and safe manner.
+We leverage a combination of a Large Language Model, a Vision-Language Model, and a traditional grasp planner to generate grasps that demonstrate a deeper semantic understanding of the objects.
+Building on foundation models provides us with a zero-shot grasp method that can handle a wide range of objects without requiring further training or fine-tuning.
+We also propose a method for safely putting down a grasped object.
+The core idea is to rotate the object upright utilizing a pretrained generative model and the reasoning capabilities of a VLM.
+We evaluate our method in real-world experiments on a custom object dataset and present the results of a survey that asks participants to choose an object part appropriate for grasping.
 The results show that the grasps generated by our method are consistently ranked higher by the participants than those generated by a conventional grasping planner and a recent semantic grasping approach.
 In addition, we propose a Visual Chain-of-Thought feedback loop to assess grasp feasibility in complex scenarios.
 This mechanism enables dynamic reasoning and generates alternative grasp strategies when needed, ensuring safer and more effective grasping outcomes.